 On-site SEO (also known as on-page SEO) is the practice of optimizing elements on a website (as opposed to links elsewhere on the Internet and other external signals collectively known as “off-site SEO”) in order to improve search engine ranking and visibility.

 Once Google crawls your website, focus on how to optimize every page for the most traffic.

-Here are three on-page search strategies to improve your site traffic.
+Here are on-page strategies to improve how your site appears in search results.

 Over the past decade, keywords have gone from search phrases to semantic phrases that help understand the intent of search engine users.